Neutering and contraception methods for ferrets

-Early detection, treatment with a deslorelin implant and appropriate monitoring can all help manage symptoms.
+Early detection, treatment and appropriate monitoring can all help manage symptoms.

 What's the best neutering or contraceptive method for ferrets?

 As a ferret owner, it's important to be proactive in managing their reproductive issues.
 We advise that ferrets are either surgically neutered or that a chemical method is utilised.
 A combination of both may also be used.

-For animals rehomed by our animal centres, surgical neutering is our standard approach.
-This is our choice as it's the most cost-effective and permanent method.
+For animals rehomed by our animal centres, surgical neutering is our standard approach as it's the most cost-effective and permanent method.
 If you're thinking of adopting a ferret, you'll need to be aware of the signs of hyperadrenocorticism and remember that your pet may need treatment for it in the future.